ml-james/c-gans/README.md

 #### Running the scripts

-In order to set-up the environment to run the scripts in this project, please execute the following commands.
-You will need to run these commands in the root directory of this repository as they will require the `Pipfile` and `Pipfile.lock` files:
+In order to set-up the environment to run the scripts in this project, please download `docker`.
+Then from the `root` of this repository run the following commands.

- 1) `python -m pip install --upgrade pip`
- 2) `pip install pipenv`
- 3) `pipenv install`
+ 1) `docker build -t c-gans .`
+ 2) `docker run --rm -it --entrypoint bash c-gans`

-To run `c-dcgan.py` please type the following into your terminal: `pipenv run python c-dcgan.py <path-to-results-directory> <number-of-epochs-to-train>`
+Now running interactively within the docker container you can run the scripts, for example, to run `c-dcgan.py` please type the following into your terminal: `python3 c_gans/c-dcgan.py <path-to-results-directory> <number-of-epochs-to-train>`

 #### What's up next?